-Georgia Tech graduates who are my age or a little younger will remember “Drownproofing.”
+Georgia Tech graduates who are at least my age (or a little younger) will remember “Drownproofing.”

 Drownproofing is a technique developed in the 1940s by legendary Georgia Tech swim coach Fred Lanoue when the U.S. Navy sailors and officers were dying after survivable ship sinkings — because they didn’t know how to swim!
 Lanoue worked out a method to exploit the human body’s natural buoyancy so that you can float for hours.
 (The trick: keep your face in the water, and only break the surface to breathe.
 It works, but you need coaching and experience to do it right without panicking.)